-RDI system and the roles of different sectors and actors within it.
+Behind these figures on sectoral and activity shares lies a history of legislative changes and programme implementations over the past two decades that has transformed the nature and size of China's RDI system and the roles of different sectors and actors within it.
 To understand the breadth of this, it is worth recalling that in the early years of PRC (1950-55), universities had a limited research role.
 The centrally directed policy of the Government emphasized its teaching role and the main function of the universities was deemed to train personnel for other sectors.
 Most if not all R&D was housed in Public Research Institutes (PRIs) under the umbrella of China's Academy of Sciences (CAS) and various central ministries, as private enterprises did not exist.
 This configuration changed dramatically with the Government's decision to encourage the development of non-public economic sector in 1978.
-China's national innovation system entered a new era with a series of institutional reforms, the setting up of a technology market with a range of laws on patents and technology contracts.
-1979 marked the formal entrance of universities as the centre for both teaching and scientific research.
+China's national innovation system entered a new era with a series of institutional reforms, the setting up of a technology market with a range of laws on patents and technology contracts, 1979 marked the formal entrance of universities into China's national science research system, when a regulation explicitly prescribed universities as the centre for both teaching and scientific research (Li and Zeng, 2000).
 The Patent Office (CPO) was established in 1980 to protect intellectual property and encourage invention (which was later transformed into the State Intellectual Property Office or SIPO).
 Chinese patent law was established in 1985 (with subsequent amendments in 1992 and 2000).

-223. The Education Reform of 1985 brought further large changes with its decentralisation and diversification of the higher education system.
+The Education Reform of 1985 brought further large changes with its decentralisation and diversification of the higher education system.
 Decentralisation was primarily a transfer of responsibilities to the provinces, some day to day management responsibilities to the universities, and overall, greater autonomy was granted to the universities in terms of what was taught, how they competed for students, and engaged with the enterprises.
 Universities were tasked with developing closer ties with industry, particularly in disciplines such as engineering.
 Universities were given the option of using extra-budgetary funds flexibly.
 With regard to the PRIs, the 1985 resolution changed their internal governance and fostered horizontal linkages with other sectors of the economy.
 The "iron rice bowl" policy of assured employment for researchers was replaced with the opportunity to win funding through research projects and technology contracts.

-224. Beginning in the late 1980s, Chinese universities entered the era of large-scale restructuring, cooperative arrangements and mergers.
+Beginning in the late 1980s, Chinese universities entered the era of large-scale restructuring, co-operative arrangements and mergers.
 Government affiliated research institutes (PRIs) ceased to be the only major player in the nation's research system; both universities and industrial sector also became significant partners.
-The Torch Programme was launched in 1988 to commercialise research results and develop new, close to market, technologies emerging from the research base, and to contribute to China's high technology industry.
+The Torch Programme was launched in

+1988 to commercialise research results and develop new, close to market, technologies emerging from the research base, and to contribute to China's high technology industry.